 The lakes are a tour of my favourite locations around Aberdyfi.
 The itinerary will start at Cregennan Lakes located to the north of Cadair Idris.
 After a short stop for refreshments, we then move onto Tal y Llyn Lake and the surrounding area before our final location, Bearded Lake (Llyn Barfog).

-Mountains and Heather starts early in the day and is weather dependent which may also affect the location.
-The aim is to catch the sunrise casting its first light across the hillside catching the heather in its early morning rays.
+Mountains and Rivers starts early in the day and is weather dependent which may also affect the location.
+The aim is to catch the sunrise casting its first light across the hillside catching the local rivers and estuary in its early morning rays.
 If time is still with us, we may move on to a second location which will give a different view and scale to the scenery.